Edda Heiðrún Backman: Career in acting/directing

 In 1988 she played Columbine in the play Lygarinn, an Italian play which did not do well with ticket sales.
 She then starred in a TV-play, and another small play before starring in Chang & Eng, a play based on the lives of Siamese twins Chang and Eng Bunker.

-In 1989 she started working in the new City Theatre in Reykjavík.
+In 1989 she started working in the new Reykjavík City Theatre in Reykjavík.
 Her first role there was as Vegmeyja in Höll sumarlandsins.
 She loved this new theatre with its large and demanding stage.

-In 1990 Backman was hired on a 1-year contract with the National Theatre of Iceland and starred as a singer in the Icelandic adaption of Romeo and Juliet.
+In 1990 Backman was hired on a 1-year contract with the National Theatre of Iceland and starred as a singer in the Icelandic adaptation of Romeo and Juliet.
 That same year she was given the "Stefanía grant".
 It is a memorial grant from the estate of actress Stefaníu Guðmundsdóttur given to promising Icelandic actors.
 Backman used the money to travel to Russia for 5 weeks visiting theatres in Moscow and Leningrad for educational purposes.
-In the spring of 1991, after a disagreement with the theatre director, Backman tore up her contract with the National Theatre of Iceland and went back to the Reykjavik City Theatre.
+In the spring of 1991, after a disagreement with the theatre director, Backman tore up her contract with the National Theatre of Iceland and went back to the Reykjavík City Theatre.

 She then starred as Elmira in Tartuffe by Molière.
 In 1992-1993 theatre season she starred in the Spanish fly and Eva Luna.

 In the years 1994-1997 she played in numerous other plays and musicals.
 To name a few are: Lady Macbeth in Macbeth, Elvira in Don Juan and Sally Bowles in Cabaret in 1995.
 In 1996 she starred in a Finnish-French-Icelandic TV-series for teenagers about people on horses in the Icelandic highlands.

 Backman was also a talented voice actress and lent her voice to numerous animated characters.
 To name some are: Jasmine in Aladdin, Shenzi in Lion King, Esmeralda in The Huncback of Notre Dame, Kanga in The Many Adventures of Winnie the Pooh, Georgette in Oliver & Company and Lady in Lady and the Tramp.